 Melburnians consume more books, magazines and newspapers per capita than any other city in Australia and enjoy the highest concentration of community book clubs in the country.

-More Victorians read for pleasure than in any other State.
-Since the Premiers Reading Challenge began 14 years ago, more than 2.5 million students have turned the pages of nearly 45 million books.
+More Victorians read for pleasure than in any other state.
+Since the Victorian Premiers' Reading Challenge began in 2005, more than 3.5 million students have turned the pages of over 54 million books.

 Melbourne is home to Australia’s oldest public library State Library of Victoria.
 Founded in 1854, it was the first major cultural institution to be established in Melbourne and now attracts over 1.9 million visitors annually.